 A Day in Charleston

-We decided to spend a day visiting to Charleston.
+We spent a day visiting to Charleston.
 While I researched activities, my husband planned the day around food.
 He also insisted on bringing the dogs, which limited the things we could do.
 We still made the best of our day and fit in a lot.

 Our first stop was a barbeque restaurant a little bit outside of downtown, called Rodney Scott.
 Rodney Scott is one of the very few barbecue shops that is a James Beard award winner; here it’s for Best Chef, Southeast.
 We knew we couldn’t miss it while visiting Charlotte.
 Rodney Scott is known for his experience of cooking the whole hog and cooking it evenly and to perfection.
 It is a labor of love rooted in tradition and family history to cook a large, splayed hog over hot coals.